 Survey results allow the Bank to monitor its progress, to identify potential issues or opportunities, and to adapt its programs, tools, and services as needed.

-This survey measured Canadians’ awareness of the polymer bank notes in 2011–12.
+This survey measured Canadians’ awareness of the polymer bank notes.
 Respondents were asked if they recalled hearing of any upcoming changes to Canadian bank notes, and if so, where they first heard of the polymer bank notes.